Full coverage on a car insurance policy typically includes comprehensive and collision insurance, in addition to liability coverage.

 Medical Insurance & Personal Injury Protection

-Although medical insurance and personal injury protection are not usually considered part of full coverage, some would say that they are essential for car insurance.
+Although medical insurance and personal injury protection are not usually considered part of the full coverage, some would say that they are essential for car insurance.
 Liability covers bodily injury for the people in the other car, but it does not provide you with any medical insurance if you should need it.

 If you are at fault for an accident and you suffer from injury as a result of that accident, then you may need medical insurance to cover your medical bills.
 If you have health insurance and emergency room treatment, then you may not need additional medical coverage.